How to Read Your Credit Report: Red Flags and Errors You Should Dispute

 You may also find an overview of the personal information that the credit bureaus have about you near the beginning of your report.
 This may include your legal name, aliases, date of birth, and part of your Social Security number.
 There could also be current and previous addresses, employers, and phone numbers listed here.

-Red flags:An incorrect name spelling, address you don’t recognize, or an incorrect Social Security number are potential red flags.
+Red flags:Read your credit report carefully to identify an incorrect name spelling, address you don’t recognize, or an incorrect Social Security number, as these are all potential red flags.
 While it isn’t uncommon for a creditor to misspell your name, a different first or last name on your report could be a sign of identity theft.
 Addresses you don’t recognize could indicate someone attempted to open a card in your name and had it mailed to a different address.
 Incomplete or incorrect Social Security numbers could simply be a technical error or a warning of identity theft.

 Bottom line: pay careful attention to this section.
 If you spot something unusual, immediately open a dispute with the credit bureau.
 They will investigate and give you next steps if fraud is suspected.